zhouxingyu13/zhouxingyu13.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi！I am a first year Master student at University of Electronic Science and Technology of China.
-My advisors is <a href='https://scholar.google.com/citations?user=-kSTt40AAAAJ&hl=zh-CN'>Shuhang Gu</a>.
+My advisor is <a href='https://scholar.google.com/citations?user=-kSTt40AAAAJ&hl=zh-CN'>Shuhang Gu</a>.
 I received the B.S. degree from the Artificial Intelligence School, Xidian University in 2023.

 My research interest is low-level vision, such as image/video restoration, image enhancement and so on.
 Specifically, I'm excited about how to build more efficient models, including training and inference, in the field of low-level vision.
 In addition, I believe that this will ultimately impact the development of the AI community.